thulab/iot-benchmark/docs/DifferentTestModeConfig.md

 ```

 > 1. TEST_DATA_PERSISTENCE=CSV means that the test results are saved in CSV.
-> 2. INTERVAL=0 means that the minimum interval for server information logging is 2 seconds.
-If you set INTERVAL=n, the interval will be n+2 seconds, because the recording process takes at least 2 seconds.
-When doing long tests, you may want to set INTERVAL to a longer value.
+> 2. `MONITOR_INTERVAL=0` means that the minimum interval for server information logging is 2 seconds.
+If you set `MONITOR_INTERVAL=n`, the interval will be `n+2` seconds, because the recording process itself takes at least 2 seconds.

 ## 4.1.
 Starting the Benchmark